FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 DNS.
 Specifically, names in the eap.arpa. domain MUST NOT be looked up in DNS.

-# Background and Rationale

-In this section, we provide background on the existing functionality, and describe why it was necessary to define provisioning methods for EAP.

-## Review of Existing Functionality

-For EAP-TLS, both {{RFC5216}} Section 2.1.1 and {{RFC9190}} provide
-for "peer unauthenticated access".
-However, those documents define no way for a peer to signal that it is requesting such access.
-The presumption is that the peer connects with some value for the EAP Identity, but without using a client certificate.
-The EAP server is then supposed to determine that the peer is requesting unauthenticated access, and take the appropriate steps to limit authorization.

-There appears to be no EAP peer or server implementations which support such access, since there is no defined way to perform any of the steps required, i.e., to signal that this access is desired, and then limit access.

-Wi-Fi Alliance has defined an unauthenticated EAP-TLS method, using a vendor-specific EAP method as part of HotSpot 2.0r2 {{HOTSPOT}}.
-However, there appears to be few deployments of this specification.

-EAP-NOOB {{RFC9140}} takes this process a step further.
-It defines both a way to signal that provisioning is desired, and also a way to exchange provisioning information within EAP-NOOB.
-That is, there is no need for the device to obtain limited network access, as all of the provisioning is done inside of the EAP-NOOB protocol.

-Tunnel Extensible Authentication Protocol (TEAP) {{RFC7170}} provides for provisioning via an unauthenticated TLS tunnel.
-That document provides for a server unauthenticated provisioning mode, but the inner TLS exchange requires that both ends authenticate each other.
-There are ways to provision a certificate, but the peer must still authenticate itself to the server with pre-existing credentials.
-As a result, any provisioning method which uses TEAP will have to address this limitation.

-## Taxonomy of Provisioning Types

-There are two scenarios where provisioning can be done.
-The first is where provisioning is done within the EAP method, as with EAP-NOOB
-{{RFC9140}}.
-The second is where EAP is used to obtain limited network access (e.g. as with a captive portal).
-That limited network access is then used to run IP based provisioning over more complex protocols.

-### Rationale for Provisioning over EAP

-It is often useful to do all provisioning inside of EAP, because the EAP / AAA admin does not have control over the network.
-It is not always possible to define a captive portal where provisioning can be done.
-As a result, we need to be able to perform provisioning via EAP, and not via some IP protocol.

 # Interaction with EAP Methods

 As the provisioning identifier is used within EAP, it necessarily has